pimcore/customer-data-framework/doc/30_OAuth-Server.md

   - refresh_token (must)

-      A former got Refresh-Token as JWT with `accessToken`
+      A former got Refresh-Token as JWT from the action `accessToken`

   - client_id (must)